prayas-arora/web-scraper-fallingrain/README.md

 This is a web scraper that implements Depth First traversal using a stack to collect the required information.

 Libraries used:
-os.path, pandas, requests, bs4 from BeautifulSoup4
+os.path, pandas, requests, bs4 from BeautifulSoup4, time.

 First, urls for all the states are collected in a list.
 These urls are scraped iteratively using a Depth First Traversal implemented using a stack which stores sub-links present inside each state url.
-After reaching the base of each url, beautifulsoup4 is used to extract the required table.
+After reaching the base of each url, beautifulsoup4 is used to extract the final table.
+Note:
-Note: Final table in each hierarchy is recognised to either have attribute border=2 or is the second table on the page having a map.
+(a) Final table in each hierarchy is recognised to either have attribute border=2 or is the second table on the page having a map.
 Collected data is manipulated as required and appended to a csv file.
+(b) Please open the csv file using link: https://raw.githubusercontent.com/Prayas1997/web-scraper-fallingrain/master/India.csv in your browser(preferrably Google Chrome) or download it and open with Libre office.
+This is because India.csv contains names written in regional languages and Microsoft Excel messes those names with different encodings.